shivashant25/MCW-Serverless-architecture/Hands-on lab/HOL step-by-step - Serverless architecture.md

     ![The Visual Studio Git Global Settings page is displayed with the user name and email fields highlighted.](media/git-global-settings.png "Git Global Settings")

+> **Note:** Add your own GitHub account details for GitHub related tasks in the lab.

 3. Next, look below the Solution Explorer and select the **Git Changes** tab.

     ![The Git Changes tab is highlighted below the Solution Explorer pane in Visual Studio.](media/git-changes-tab.png "Git Changes")